How Do ATV Tracks Work? And How Well Do They Perform?

 How long do ATV tracks last?

-A set of ATV tracks will last for many years if you maintain them and store them in a dark and dry place when not in use.
-Riding on asphalt, concrete, or on sharp rocks will wear them faster than riding on snow and mud.
+A set of ATV tracks will last many years if you maintain them and store them in a dark and dry place when unused.
+Riding on asphalt, concrete, or sharp rocks will wear them faster than riding on snow and mud.

 Will ATV tracks work on a UTV?